Frequently asked questions

 What products are made using cellular agriculture?

-Our focus, which is mirrored by the demographic of companies currently in Australia, is on cellular agriculture used for the production of food (both animal and non-animal derived).
+Our focus, which is mirrored by the demographic of companies currently in Australia, is on cellular agriculture used for the production of food (both animal and non-animal sources).
 This is because of the potential to create a better food system for animals, people and the planet.

 What technologies does cellular agriculture involve?